-- Cleveland Flash Tester utilizes the Cleveland Open Cup Method of determining flash and fire point of petroleum products igniting above 175°F (79°C) and below 752°F (400 °C) except fuel oils, following ASTM D92 and AASHTO T 48 standards.
+- Cleveland Flash Tester utilizes the Cleveland Open Cup Method of determining the flashpoint of asphalt binder between 175°F (79°C) and 752°F (400 °C), following ASTM D92 and AASHTO T 48 standards.
 The electrically heated unit features a rheostat control and adjustable thermometer holder.

-- Tag Open Cup Tester with variable heat control determines flash and fire points of liquids at temperatures up to 325°F (163°C).
-It also determines flash points of cutback asphalts with temperatures less than 200°F (93°C).
-This unit meets AASHTO T 79, and ASTM D1310 and ASTM D3143 test standards.
+- Tag Open Cup Tester with variable heat control determines flashpoints of cutback asphalts with temperatures less than 200°F (93°C).
+This unit meets AASHTO T 79, and ASTM D1310, and ASTM D3143 test standards.